-Public health is the science and art of preventing illness and disease and promoting healthy practices to improve the quality of life.
-With a degree in public health education from the University of North Dakota, you’ll be qualified to serve the public in community health clinics, hospitals, government agencies, schools, and other organizations.
+Improve the quality of life by preventing illness and disease, and promoting healthy practices.
+With a degree in public health education, you’ll be qualified to serve the public in community health clinics, hospitals, government agencies, schools, and other organizations.

 - Program type:

 - 4 years

 The Public Health Education program is based on a strong foundation in the health sciences, social sciences and psychology.
 You'll think critically and scientifically, while enhancing communication skills and leadership experiences with a focus on social justice.
 You will be exposed to the ethical principles of public health practice in your work with diverse populations.

 - Applied learning.
 All students complete a 12-credit internship, engage in service-learning projects, and are encouraged to participate in public health study abroad opportunities.